We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Working with the Layer-Based Editor Module

-Last but not least is the ability to turn your images into a variety of physical products, as well as the video editor.
-I’m not entirely sure how useful these will be for professionals, but they’re probably fun for the home user.
+Last but not least is the ability to turn your images into a variety of physical products, as well as to create a quick video of your images using the built-in video editor.
+I’m not entirely sure how useful these features will be for professionals, but they’re probably fun for the home user.

-Unfortunately, we’re running out of space in the review so I can’t go through each individual option, as the entire Create module could probably have its own review.
+Unfortunately, we’re running out of space in the review, so I can’t go through each individual option, as each module could probably have its own review.
 It’s worth pointing out that each of the templates seems to be branded with the Zoner logo and a bit of promo material about it too, which might be enough to put you off – but maybe not.
-I’m used to designing these types of materials from scratch myself, but you may not mind using their templates.
+I’m used to designing these materials myself from scratch, but you may not mind using their templates.

 Each option does have its own on-screen guide to walk you through the process of filling out each template, and there’s a convenient link to order them online when you’re finished with the creation process.
 Of course, you can export them to a file type of your choice and print them yourself if you’d prefer.

-I don’t usually like to give out 5-star ratings, but it’s hard to argue with ZPS’ capabilities.
-It offers the same toolsets you usually find in multiple programs all combined into one, and still manages to handle each of those functions quite well.
+It’s hard to argue with the core editing and organizational capabilities in ZPS, but it’s starting to fall behind a bit due to the complete lack of any of the new AI-powered tools that are taking over the world of photo editing.
+It offers the same toolsets you usually find in multiple programs, all combined into one, and still manages to handle each of those functions quite well.

 Ease of Use: 4/5